aplteam/Tester/README.md

       ⎕TRAP←(999 'C' '. ⍝ Deliberate error')(0 'N')
 ```

-That's why the template for a test function (injected by `EstablishHelpersIn` ) carries such a statement **and** keeps `⎕TRAP` local.
+That's why the template for a test function (injected by `EstablishHelpersIn` ) carries such a statement _and_ keeps `⎕TRAP` local.

 Note that `GoToTidyUp` allows you to jump to a label `∆TidyUp` with a statement like:

 ```
- →GoToTidyUp expected≢result
+ →GoToTidyUp ~expected≡result
 ```

 This is useful in case a test case needs to do some cleaning up like deleting a temporary file created by the test case.
-Like `PassesIf` and `FailsIf` it crashes in debug mode and carries out the jump otherwise.
+In case the right argument is 1 (rather than 0) it causes a crash in debug mode and carries out the jump otherwise.

 ### Test function template

 In case the namespace has no test functions in it (yet) the `EstablishHelpersIn` function also creates a test function template named `Test_000`.

-Note that for technical reasons this is **not** the case when the hosting namespace is scripted.
+Note that for technical reasons this is _not_ the case when the hosting namespace is scripted.

 ### Constants